-Please join us as we pray for and honor caregivers at our 15th annual White Mass, Bishop Joseph Binzer will preside.
+Please join us as we pray for and honor caregivers at our 15th annual White Mass.
 After Mass the Order of Malta provides a lovely reception where the CEO of Catholic Charities, Ted Bergh, gives a short speech.
 The Cathedral offers a free, guided tour of the church; the guide will meet the group at the reception.

 The White Mass was first celebrated at St. Peter in Chains Cathedral in 2004.